“… they’re animations come to life,

 The Atlantic, and The Washingtonian

-In the Mind of Nicole A. Martinell…
+The choreographic musings of Artistic Director, Nicole A. Martinell…

 Baker Artist Portfolio Excerpts Playlist Video Collaborations Montage